-3) Other Applications and Variations: Later works applied dictionary learning to dynamic MRI [28], [115], [116], parallel MRI [117], and PET reconstruction [118].
-An alternative Bayesian nonparametric dictionary learning approach was used for MRI reconstruction in [119].
-Dictionary learning was studied for CT image reconstruction in [25], which compared the BCS approach to pre-learning the dictionary from a dataset and fixing it during reconstruction.
-The former was found to be more promising when sufficient views (in sparse-view CT) were measured, whereas with very few views (or with very little measured information), pre-learning performed better.
-Tensor-structured (patch-based) dictionary learning has also been exploited recently for dynamic CT [120] and spectral CT [121] reconstructions.
+3) Other Applications and Variations: Later works applied DL to dynamic MRI [28], [114], [115], parallel MRI [116], and PET reconstruction [117].
+An alternative Bayesian nonparametric DL approach was used for MRI reconstruction in [118].
+DL was studied for CT image reconstruction in [25], which compared the BCS approach to prelearning the dictionary from a data set and fixing it during reconstruction.
+The former was found to be more promising when sufficient views (in sparse-view CT) were measured, whereas with very few views (or with very little measured information), prelearning performed better.
+Tensor-structured (patch-based) DL has also been exploited recently for dynamic CT [119] and spectral CT [120] reconstructions.

-4) Recent Efficient Dictionary Learning-Based Methods: Recent work proposed efficient dictionary learning-based reconstruction algorithms, dubbed SOUP-DIL image reconstruction algorithms [122] that used the following regularizer:
+4) Recent Efficient Dictionary-Learning-Based Methods: Recent work proposed efficient DL-based reconstruction algorithms, dubbed sum of outer products dictionary learning (SOUP-DIL) image reconstruction algorithms [121] that used the following regularizer: